Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method

 \section{Method}

-Our approach consists of two stages: (1) a deterministic conversion $f_\text{SMD}$ that maps joint positions to a Structured Motion Description, and (2) LoRA fine-tuning of a pretrained LLM that takes this text as input.
+As illustrated in Figure~\ref{fig:method}, our approach consists of two stages: (1) a rule-based conversion $f_\text{SMD}$ from joint positions to an SMD, and (2) LoRA fine-tuning of a pretrained LLM that takes this text as input.
 No learned motion encoder, VQ-VAE, or cross-modal alignment module is involved.
-Figure~\ref{fig:method} provides an overview.